iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 ![FastAPI](Images/Readmepics/FastAPI.png)

-## App and API Usage Instructions
+## Apps and API Usage Instructions

+- Description: Each app has a description that explains the inputs to be made in the Input Fields.

-Input Fields: The app displays input fields for the customer information.
+- Input Fields: The apps will display input fields for the customer information.

-Prediction: Click the "Submit", "Predict Customer Churn", or "Execute" button to get a prediction based on the provided inputs on the Gradio, Streamlit or FAstAPI interface respectively.
+- Prediction: Click the "Submit", "Predict Customer Churn", or "Execute" button to get a prediction based on the provided inputs on the Gradio, Streamlit or FAstAPI interface respectively.

-Results: The app will display whether the customer is likely to churn or not based on the customer data in the input field.
+- Results: Each app will display whether the customer is likely to churn or not based on the customer data in the input field.

 ## Authors